-The city lies in a large valley, sandwiched between the Andes Mountains to the east and the Pacific Ocean to the west.
+The city lies in a large valley sandwiched between the Andes Mountains to the east and the Pacific Ocean to the west.
 This part of Chile was inhabited for centuries by the Pichunes, an Indian tribe that endeavored to maintain peaceful relations with their powerful Inca neighbors further north.
-The fertile, rich plains provided an ideal base for the Pichunes to build a settlement; they farmed the land for centuries enjoying a peaceful and prosperous existence.
+The fertile, rich plains provided an ideal base for the Pichunes to build a settlement; they farmed the land for centuries, enjoying a peaceful and prosperous existence.

-Despite the occurrence of two earthquakes, one in 1985 and another as recently as February 2010, the mood in Santiago is decidedly upbeat.
 The Chilean capital is today a vast urban metropolis, one of South America’s greatest success stories.
 Crime rates are low; the general standard of living is one of the highest on the continent.
-Today the city strives to lead by example and be at the heart of a unified continent.
-Vibrant nightlife, an unrivaled art and cultural scene in South America and immense physical beauty all ensure that tourists to the region flock to this glorious city.
+Today, the city strives to lead by example and be at the heart of a unified continent.
+Vibrant nightlife, an unrivaled art and cultural scene in South America, and immense physical beauty all ensure that tourists to the region flock to this glorious city.

 Gastronomy & Wine